perlwasm/perlwasm.github.io/docs/index.md

-# Home Page of the Perl Wasm Project
+# Home of the Perl Wasm Project

 The goal of the Perl Wasm project is for Perl and WebAssembly to be able to call each other transparently without having to know or care which module is implemented ion which langauge.
 Using M<Wasm>, Perl